shaneduncan85/gps_app_iox_fleeteyes/README.md

-# GVE DevNet IOx GPS Publishing App - IR1800
+# GVE DevNet IOx GPS Publishing App - IR1800 to FleetEyes

-This prototype hold an IOx app for publishing GPS data as read from an Cisco Catalyst IR1800 to either application log files, or a user-defined REST endpoint.
+This prototype hold an IOx app for publishing GPS data as read from an Cisco Catalyst IR1800 to a FleetEyes tracking platform.

 ## Overview